 "I just want to look, Shay."
 Katrina replied, shooting her a glance.
 She sighed and followed, knowing she was making a bad choice.
 Carson and Marena followed her.
 It will only be for a few minutes.

 "Are we really gonna go in there?"
 Marena muttered under her breath to him, her voice just loud enough for Shay to hear.

 "What the hell does that mean?"
 Carson shouted as he shoved his way through the crowd.
 He instantly began catapulting his entire body against the door, aiming to force it open or shatter the glass.
-Others soon followed his suit, first Marena, then Owen and lastly Shay, all moving in sync against the door.
-No matter how much force they put against it the glass did not break, nor did the door move.
-Eventually they gave up.
-They were trapped.
+Somewhere behind Shay, the first sounds of chaos were beginning to rise.